mmlacak/crochess/docs/source/libcc/ccpath.rst

     :param path_node: A path node.
     :returns: Path node linkage, :c:enum:`CcPathNodeLinkageEnum` value.

+.. c:function:: CcMaybeBoolEnum cc_path_node_apply_parent( CcPathNode * path_node )

+    Function returns if a parent of a given path node is to be applied when constructing complete path.

+    Parents linked via :c:member:`fork` to a given path node are included in complete path, those linked via :c:member:`alt` are replaced by some later parent, or root node.

+    :param path_node: A path node.
+    :returns: One of :c:enum:`CcMaybeBoolEnum` values:

+        * :c:enumerator:`CC_MBE_True` if parent node is to be applied,
+        * :c:enumerator:`CC_MBE_False` if parent node is not to be applied,
+        * :c:enumerator:`CC_MBE_Void` in case of an error, insufficient data given.

 .. c:function:: char const * cc_path_node_linkage_to_string( CcPathNode * path_node )

     Function returns string containing user-readable linkage representation